UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Method

+The student features are first transformed into the frequency domain via FFT, retaining only the magnitude spectrum as in FTM:

+where $F^S$ denotes the intermediate features of the student model.
+To address the dimensionality gap between student and teacher features in the spectral domain, a dimension-aware adaptive channel alignment mechanism is introduced.
+It projects the student channels from $C^S$ to $C^T$, ensuring consistency with the teacher representation while preserving structural integrity.
+Formally, the aligned student features are obtained as:

-This operation not only adjusts the channel dimensionality but also preserves the integrity of the spatial structure.
-This adaptive design ensures that student features from diverse architectures can be efficiently aligned with teacher features along the channel dimension.
+where $\mathrm{ChannelAlign}_C$ denotes a learnable channel projection (linear mapping or $1\times1$ convolution).
+This operation adjusts the channel dimensionality while maintaining spatial structure, enabling student features from diverse architectures to be efficiently aligned with teacher features.